Why You Should Be Tongue Scraping - RW Perio

 • Reduces plaque.
 Tongue scraping regularly is effective in reducing plaque.

 • Keeps your taste buds healthy.
-Excess debris can obstruct your taste bud’s ability to distinguish between bitter, sweet, salty and sour sensations.
+Excess debris can obstruct your taste bud’s ability to distinguish between bitter, sweet, salty, and sour sensations.
 Using a tongue scraper consistently to remove debris has been proven to improve your sense of taste.

 • Boosts your immunity.
-Tongue scraping prevents toxins from being reabsorbed into the body and overall boosts your immune system.
+Tongue scraping prevents toxins from being reabsorbed into the body and, overall, boosts your immune system.

 • Instantly improve the appearance of the tongue.
-A build-up of debris can cause a white coating to form on your tongue.
+A buildup of debris can cause a white coating to form on your tongue.
 Tongue scraping can remove this coating and restore your tongue to its normal colour.

 How effective is a tongue scraper?